Australia to invest millions in Great Barrier Reef restoration and protection

 The Great Barrier Reef is considered to be one of the seven natural wonders of the world and is the largest living structure on the planet.
 It's even visible from space.

-The Reef is worth an estimated $3.7 billion annually to the Australian economy through fishing and tourism.
+The reef is worth an estimated $3.7 billion annually to the Australian economy through fishing and tourism.

-Around 275 million people globally directly rely on reefs for livelihood and sustenance, and globally they form the nurseries for around a quarter of the world's fish, according to the UN.
+About 275 million people globally directly rely on reefs for livelihood and sustenance, and globally they form the nurseries for around a quarter of the world's fish, according to the UN.